papiodesu/leptos_book/src/reactivity/working_with_signals.md

 }
 ```

 In terms of logic, this is simple enough, but it’s hiding some significant inefficiencies.
-Remember that "names.get().is_empty()」 clones the value.
-This means we clone the whole 「Vec<String>」, run 「is_empty()", and then immediately throw away the clone.
+Remember that "names.get().is_empty()" clones the value.
+This means we clone the whole "Vec<String>", run "is_empty()", and then immediately throw away the clone.

-Likewise, "set_names」 replaces the value with a whole new 「Vec<_>」.
-This is fine, but we might as well just mutate the original 「Vec<_>" in place.
+Likewise, "set_names" replaces the value with a whole new "Vec<_>".
+This is fine, but we might as well just mutate the original "Vec<_>" in place.

 ```rust
 let (names, set_names) = signal(Vec::new());